Various questions about using e-mail, including POP3, IMAP, webmail and filtering questions.

 If your program asks you to choose between “POP” and “IMAP” and you do not understand the meaning of these, then choose POP unless you are on a phone in which case choose IMAP.

 However, if you want to make Simba’s filters more restrictive, then you can set up a filter in your email program (you will need to search for instructions for your particular program for this).
-It should look at the header X-SimbaSpam-SpamScore .
+It should look at the header X-Spam-Bar .
 This header contains a spam score, and some symbols.
 For each point, there will be a plus sign (+).
-Simba will refuse to accept mail at six points and above.
-If you want to be more restrictive, you could delete (or put in a different folder) mails at five points, or even four.
+Simba will refuse to accept mail at fifteen points and above (and at lower than that, runs some extra checks before delivering it to your inbox).
+If you want to be more restrictive, you could delete (or put in a different folder) mails at fewer.
 To do this, you would add a filter that matches that number of consecutive pluses.

 e.g. in your mail program, you could set up a filter rule like this: